-the time of purchase.
-So, for example, if a New Yorker traveled to New Jersey to purchase a car, and there was later an accident caused by a product defect, the New Yorker could sue in New York state court.
-If there was a significant difference between New York and New Jersey procedural and substantive law, manufacturers could respond by contracting with distributors and retailers to charge different prices based on where the consumer resided.
-To implement such differential pricing, retailers in New Jersey would need to identify consumers' residences and charge different prices.
-While this might seem impractical, retailers already routinely ask credit-card customers to show their identification at the time of purchase, and check-out computers could easily be programmed to charge a different price depending on the consumer's residence.
+Nevertheless, to the extent that cross-border purchases are a problem, they could be solved by a slightly different jurisdictional rule - suit in the state where the purchaser resided at the time of purchase. example, if a New Yorker traveled to New Jersey to purchase a car, and there was later an accident caused by a product defect, the New Yorker could sue in New York state court.
+If there were a significant difference between New York and New Jersey procedural and substantive law, manufacturers could respond by contracting with distributors and retailers to charge different prices based on where the consumer resided.
+To implement such differential pricing, retailers in New Jersey would need to identify consumers' residence and charge different prices.
+While this might seem impractical, retailers already routinely ask credit-card customers to show their ID's at the time of purchase, and check-out computers could easily be programmed to charge a different price depending on the consumer's residence.
 Consumers are already familiar with prices that vary depending on their residence when they buy online and face shipping charges that vary with location.
 Whether differential pricing was worth the extra cost would, of course, depend on the size of interstate differences in expected liability.

-One drawback of the proposed jurisdiction-in-the-state-where-thepurchaser-resided rule is that it is not a rule that the Supreme Court has ever considered.
-Nevertheless, it could be reconciled with the interpretation of purposeful availment in the previous section because a manufacturer who did not want to be subject to suit in New York (or any other state) could contract with retailers not to sell to consumers from New York.
+One drawback of the proposed jurisdiction-in-the-state-where-the-purchaser-resided rule is that it is not a rule that the Supreme Court has ever considered.
+Nevertheless, it could be reconciled with the interpretation of purposeful availment in the previous section, because a manufacturer who did not want to be subject to suit in New York (or any other state) could contract with retailers not to sell to consumers from New York.

 Arbitrage is unlikely to be a significant problem because the arbitrageur (but not the manufacturer) would be subject to suit in the higher liability state.
 For example, if an arbitrageur purchased goods in New Jersey and then resold them in New York, the arbitrageur would be subject to suit in New York for those sales, but the manufacturer would not.
 If New York courts were significantly more pro-plaintiff than New Jersey courts, an injured consumer would find it advantageous to sue the arbitrageur in New York rather than to sue the manufacturer in New Jersey.
-Under product liability law, sellers, including resellers, as well as manufacturers are liable,84 so (assuming the arbitrageur had sufficient resources), the consumer could get a full recovery from the arbitrageur.
+Under product liability law, sellers, including resellers, as well as manufacturers are liable, 73 so (assuming the arbitrageur had sufficient resources), the consumer could get a full recovery from the arbitrageur.
 The arbitrageur would presumably then sue the manufacturer in New Jersey for contribution, but New Jersey courts would likely apply their own, less generous procedures and laws to such claims, and the arbitrageur would therefore not get fully reimbursed.
-Of course, if the arbitrageur did not have sufficient resources, a consumer would not find it profitable to sue the arbitrageur.
-Nevertheless, the threat of such a suit is likely to deter wellfinanced arbitrage operations and thus keep the arbitrage problem relatively small.
+Of course, if the arbitrageur didn't have sufficient resources, a consumer would not find it profitable to sue the arbitrageur.
+Nevertheless, the threat of such a suit is likely to deter well-financed arbitrage operations and thus to keep the arbitrage problem relatively small.